Children studying in the regular education system are entitled to the support of a medical aide in the following cases:

 - Children learning in special education or integrated frameworks within either integrated or regular classrooms in the the regular education system.

 - Children suffering from medical conditions/illnesses (other than those described above) or requiring preventative supervision.
-For example: Food hypersensitivity, psoriasis, cystic fibrosis (CF), inflammatory bowel disease, AIDS, as well as children who have undergone surgery, a transplant, or chemotherapy treatments.
+For example: Food hypersensitivity, psoriasis, cystic fibrosis (CF), inflammatory bowel disease, AIDS (HIV), as well as children who have undergone surgery, a transplant, or chemotherapy treatments.
 The Ministry of Health has published circulars regarding how the staff is to act in such cases, and every school must have a teacher capable of providing first aid.

 - Children requiring assistance for activities of daily living (ADL), such as: dressing, eating, mobility, and continence (including changing of diapers and stoma bags).